buley/personal/src/content/personality.md

-# Architect of My Own Design: The Convergence of Self-Knowledge and Strategy
+# Personality: Architect of My Own Design

 > *“Until you make the unconscious conscious, it will direct your life and you will call it fate.” — Carl Gustav Jung*